 Connect with Residents

-As many communities revamp their lift and transfer programs, now is a great time to begin thinking seriously about the slings you use.
+As many healthcare environments revamp their lift and transfer programs, now is a great time to begin thinking seriously about the slings you use.
 From caregiver efficiency and compliance to resident safety and comfort, there are many aspects to consider as you shop for slings.
-Explore our selection, including slings for the customer favorite Direct Supply® Atlas Sit-To-Stand Lift or contact us for more information on finding the right slings for your unique resident population.
+Explore our selection, including slings for the customer favorite Direct Supply® Atlas Sit-To-Stand Lift or contact us for more information on finding the right slings for your unique patient population.